INSIGHT & INTUITION: MEDICINE FOR TODAY'S WOMAN

 When I cook these dishes for guests or take them to a potluck, everyone is oohing and aahing over how delicious the food is and yet they cannot believe how ‘clean’ the food is.
 This dish can be made two ways – as a curry or made dry.
 Both versions are shared with you below.

-Batch Preparation is critical
+Batch Preparation is Critical

-Also, this dish makes for a rather large size, but it is offered to you that way on purpose, so that you can batch prep this Fat-Free Curried Aloo Mattar and save it for meals later in the week or even freeze it for a rainy day.
+This dish makes for a rather large size, but it is offered to you that way on purpose, so that you can batch prep this Fat-Free Curried Aloo Mattar and save it for meals later in the week or even freeze it for a rainy day.

 If you have faced chronic illness, you know that it is helpful to be prepped in case you are not able to cook on a particular day or week because of a health flare, or because you are on mattress or couch island.